 The house at Saling Grove was built by John Yeldham in 1754.
-He was a prominent landowner in North Essex and was involved in the management of Guys Hospital, London.
+He was a prominent landowner in North Essex and also leased land in various parts of Essex from Guys Hospital, London.

 The estate was purchased in 1795 by Barlett Goodrich, a 'returning' Virginian.
-A descendent of John Goodricke (sic) who settled in Virigina in 1625, the family were amongst one of the earliest settlers.
+A descendent of John Goodrich who settled in Virigina in 1625, the family were amongst one of the earliest settlers.

 They were undoubtedly involved in the Battle of Chesapeake Bay that was a strategic victory for the French and the Americans.
-Consquently their lands were confiscated, members were put in prison, others including Barlett Goodrich fled 'returning' to England.
+Consequently their lands were confiscated, members were put in prison, others including Barlett Goodrich fled returning to England.

-He extended the house at Saling Grove and made Saling Hall the dower house for his two daughters which he divided into two with two front doors!
+He extended the house at Saling Grove and his two daughters lived at Saling Hall.

-With no male heirs, the estate was subsquently sold again and following the upheavals of the first and second world war the estate became much reduced.
+With no male heirs, the estate was subsquently purchased again and following the upheavals of the first and second world war the estate became much reduced.